 About the Research Programme The Burmese Women’s Union (BWU) led this feminist participatory action research (FPAR) from January 2016 – April 2016 in the industrial zones of Mingalardon, Shwe Pyi Thar, and Hlaing Thar Yar in Yangon.
 BWU partnered with local labour organizations and women workers from nine garment factories to undertake this research.
 This research is part […]

 Research Report in support of CEDAW Alternative Report (2016) Women’s Organization Network (WON) Myanmar ratified the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1997, and its government submitted its last state report to the CEDAW Committee in 2008.
-In the past, women’s groups working in Myanmar had little […]
+In the past, women’s groups working in Myanmar had little opportunity […]

 On the occasion of Myanmar’s Combined Fourth and Fifth Periodic Reports on the Implementation of the Convention on the Elimination of All Forms of Discrimination Against Women